nothke/gridventory/README.md

 ![Gridventory](~Documentation/gridventory.gif)

 This repo contains a sample with a test scene, but Gridventory.cs is just the core script.
+See [TestGridventory.cs](Assets/Sample/TestGridventory.cs) for how to use it.

 The static functions provide you with ability to:
 * Raycast into the inventory and get a point within it